lokiinderr/MERN-social-networking/README.md

 - Password is stored in database in encrypted format with salt
 - Add Comments to posts

-# Potential Improvements #
-* Add option for user to change their avatar once after the account is created
-* Implement find users feature (i.e. find users by typing their name into a search field)
-* OTP authentication of Email address while logging in
-* forget password/change password
-* Uploading videos in posts

 # Built With #
 * Express.js - Backend web framework
 * Heroku - Platform to deploy web applications